Finding a rehab centre is easy, but finding a world-class treatment centre near you is harder. So what should you be looking for?

 Not all rehabs are the same, so when choosing a clinic it’s important you seek the right advice.
 Be sure to understand what’s being offered to you, in order to find a rehab centre or therapeutic programme suitable for you, or your loved one.

 Cheaper options cost less for a reason.
 Many clinics don’t employ medical staff or offer detox, and therefore cannot be considered hospitals, but rather re-branded hotels or care homes.
 Do they work?
 This ultimately depends on the patient’s needs and the complexity of their problems.

 Would you want to be treated in a hospital that doesn’t have a doctor?
-Addiction is a mental illness which is often accompanied by severe physical symptoms, and requires medical intervention.
+Addiction is a mental illness that is often accompanied by severe physical symptoms and requires medical intervention.
 It should be treated just like any other physical illness.

 The best place to start is Google.

 When searching on Google you’ll notice that a lot of the websites claiming to be rehab websites are actually lead generation sites.
 If in doubt just ask through live chat, “are you a hospital?”
 Remember: You are looking for medical advice, not a sales pitch.